jponttuset/jponttuset.github.io/code.md

 * [**SEISM: Supervised Evaluation of Image Segmentation Methods**](https://imatge.upc.edu/web/resources/supervised-evaluation-image-segmentation) Toolbox to benchmark image segmentation methods, including our newly-proposed objects and parts measure.
 From our CVPR 2013 paper.

-* [**Supervised Evaluation of Segmentation Hierarchies**](https://imatge.upc.edu/web/resources/supervised-assessment-segmentation-hierarchies) Toolbox to find the best cuts in a hierarchy of regions using combinatorial optimization and solved by CPLEX.
+* [**Supervised Assessment of Segmentation Hierarchies**](https://imatge.upc.edu/web/resources/supervised-assessment-segmentation-hierarchies) Toolbox to find the best cuts in a hierarchy of regions using combinatorial optimization and solved by CPLEX.
 From our ECCV 2012 paper.